 Congressional aides are support staff for members of Congress.
 They perform a variety of tasks from administrative duties to keeping track of specific policy issues.

-Continuing Resolution is a piece of legislation that extends funding for federal agencies – typically at the same rate that they had been previously funded – until new appropriations bills become law.
+A Continuing Resolution is a piece of legislation that extends funding for federal agencies – typically at the same rate that they had been previously funded – into a new fiscal year until new appropriations bills become law.

 Debt is money owed.
 Also see Federal Debt.